samiam2013/GoMVClean/README.md

 Here, `hash(hash(user_id))` is an ensurement that even if permissions on the database are failing, brute-force search of the database will still be near impossible or impossible.

-#I'm Go-ing Mad
+# I'm Go-ing Mad
-Here's a fun joke, I might just clone a build of google's v8 engine for javascript in Go lang into the project, that way I can create a website that runs all of that javascript, LITERALLY on the backend, what's up Node.JS you've got competition, Go lang and JQuery are stiff competitoin if you're Javascript + a library + a backend language + a type of compiled javascript server or whatever.
+Here's a fun joke, I might just clone a build of google's v8 engine for javascript in Go lang into the project, that way I can create a website that runs all of that javascript, LITERALLY on the backend.

+I'll take a what is a js emulator for 2000 Alex.
+Hey, Node.JS you've got competition, Go lang and JQuery are stiff competiti-oin if you're Javascript + a JS library + a backend JS language + a type of compiled JS server or whatever.
 Magic to these ears.
+Lambdas.

+let's emulate that at the speed of C. Let's get rid of C.

 if I write the Javascript engine into this and implement model-endpoint calls with a tiny amount of javascript and jQuery I'll have the world's most powerful website-in-a-box because you can enforce the version of javascript EVERYONE is running.